 Where to find help

 - The Département’s CLIC (Centres locaux d’information et de coordination gérontologiques, local centres for information on/coordination of old people), are there to help carers and direct them to solutions adapted to their circumstances.
-A list is available on the Pôle Alzheimer site.
+There are two in the département – the details are available on the Conseil Général’s site.

 - The Maisons sociales de proximité (local community services office) will also help point you in the right direction.
 Details of opening times and days in your area are available on the Conseil Général’s website.